 3. Teachers and vibe

 I’ve attended classes with most of the teachers at The Yoga Room and with the exception of one aerial yoga class that I really didn’t enjoy and made me feel like I had a permanent wedgie, every other class has been great.
 The teachers are very welcoming and don’t over-adjust, and most classes are lighthearted but still challenging – nobody takes themselves too seriously here (no yoga egos) and everyone I’ve practiced with has been extremely encouraging.
-I genuinely feel my practice has improved significantly, thanks to Nora, Laura, Tracy, Rachel and Karen.
+I genuinely feel my practice has improved significantly, thanks to Nora, Megala, Laura, Tracy and Rachel.